When Smoke Rises: Release and promotion

 When Smoke Rises was released on May 28, 2021, fourteen months after the first single "Stay Alive" was released.
 It was released independently by Mustafa under the name Regent Park Songs and distributed by Beggars Group.
-A limited edition of the album pressed as different color vinyl records was released by a number of independent record stores including Rough Trade and VMP (Vinyl Me, Please).
+A limited edition of the album pressed as different colour vinyl records was released by a number of independent record stores including Rough Trade and VMP (Vinyl Me, Please).

 Mustafa appeared on The Tonight Show Starring Jimmy Fallon on May 27, 2021, to promote the release of the record.
 In the year leading up the release, Mustafa received significant press coverage, including profiles by The New York Times, GQ Middle East, Pitchfork, and American Songwriter.